Contributing

 When the package is installed, a executable script named meteodata-lab is created in the bin folder of the active conda environment.
 Upon calling this script in the shell, the main function in src/meteodatalab/cli.py is executed.

-The scripts, their names and entry points are specified in pyproject.toml in the [project.scripts] section.
+The scripts, their names and entry points are specified in pyproject.toml in the [tool.poetry.scripts] section.
 Just add additional entries to provide more scripts to the users of your package.